ispras/oss-sydr-fuzz/projects/lighttpd/README.md

 # lighttpd

-lighttpd a secure, fast, compliant and very flexible web-server which has been optimized for high-performance environments.
+lighttpd is a secure, fast, compliant and very flexible web-server which has been optimized for high-performance environments.
 It has a very low memory footprint compared to other webservers and takes care of cpu-load.
 Its advanced feature-set (FastCGI, CGI, Auth, Output-Compression,